keptn/keptn.github.io/content/docs/quickstart/setup_platform/setup_gke/index.md

 ---
 title: Setup GKE
-description: How to setup a GKE cluster to be used for keptn.
+description: How to setup a GKE cluster for keptn.
 weight: 22
 keywords: setup
 ---